Rajkumar28072005/Led-control-using-Arduino/README.md

 # NAME: KISHORE A
 # REG NO: 212223110022
-# Led control using Arduino
+# EXP 1:Led control using Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.